ftyers/docs/_2015-08-23-uppsala/tokenization.md

     Ben mavi  arabadakileri      gördum.
     I   blue  car.LOC.KI.PL.ACC  see.PAST.SG1
+    "I see the ones in the blue car."

     Mavi arabadakiler        gazete         okuyor.
     Blue car.LOC.KI.PL.NOM   newspaper.ACC  read.PROG.3
+    "The ones in the blue car read the newspaper."

 The idea for these is to allow, for example: